braydio/Arbit/README.md

 Side‑task: deploy the Aave depositor (that’s a one‑time supply + a dashboard metric).

+The `stake.py` helper script now performs basic validation before sending transactions.
+Provide `RPC_URL` and `PRIVATE_KEY` environment variables and the script will ensure the account holds the configured minimum amounts of USDC and ETH and that the current gas price stays below a low-fee ceiling before depositing into Aave v3.

 Phase 2:

 Move arb to WebSockets / connectors, add multi‑symbol rotation, inventory rebalancing, Prometheus.